World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, places, names

 Could be true!
 So?
 Learn to live with it.
 Or don't.

-Writing this up felt painful but necessary.
-It's reminded me of something positive.
-My folks were chronic rationalizers, and maybe so am I. But not in dreams!
+Writing up "Once a Hero" has been painful, but it's shown me something vital.
+My folks were chronic rationalizers, and maybe so am I--in daylight.
+Not in dreams!
 There, I'm out of the closet.
 Naked, wild and fey.

 And other fey people are out there--strange, rejected, wonderful creatures.
 Fox-spirits among the humans.
 I'd make one of them a good mate.
 Being one.